HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## JavaScript
 - Language
-  - Object
+    - Object 🖐 used
-  - this
+    - this 🖐 used
-  - arrow function
+    - arrow function 🖐 used
-  - async function
+    - async function 🖐 used
-  - call
+    - call 🖐 used
-  - bind
+    - bind 🖐 used
-  - apply
+    - apply 🖐 used
-  - instanceof
+    - instanceof 👂 heard
     - ...spread
     - ...rest
-  - typeof
+    - typeof 🖐 used
-  - destructuring
+    - destructuring 👂 heard
-  - generator
+    - generator 👂 heard
-  - iterator
+    - iterator 👂 heard
-  - async generator
+    - async generator 👂 heard
-  - async iterator
+    - async iterator 👂 heard
-  - chaining
+    - chaining 👂 heard
-  - optional chaining
+    - optional chaining 👂 heard
-  - IIFE
+    - IIFE 👂 heard
-  - global
+    - global 👂 heard
-  - globalThis
+    - globalThis 👂 heard
-  - window
+    - window 👂 heard
-  - getters and setters
+    - getters and setters 👂 heard
-  - __proto__
+    - proto 🖐 used
-  - prototype
+    - prototype 🖐 used
-  - equality operators
+    - equality operators 🖐 used
-  - logical operators
+    - logical operators 🖐 used
-  - bitwise operators
+    - bitwise operators 🎓 known
-  - ternary operator
+    - ternary operator 🖐 used
-  - void
+    - void 🖐 used
-  - yield
+    - yield 👂 heard
-  - await
+    - await 🖐 used
-  - template literal
+    - template literal 🖐 used
-  - strict mode
+    - strict mode 👂 heard
-  - delete
+    - delete 🖐 used
-  - in
+    - in 🖐 used
-  - super
+    - super 👂 heard
-  - Symbol
+    - Symbol 🖐 used
-  - Reflect
+    - Reflect 🖐 used
 - Statements
-  - if
+    - if 🖐 used
-  - while
+    - while 🖐 used
-  - do..while
+    - do..while 🖐 used
-  - for
+    - for 🖐 used
-  - for..in
+    - for..in 🖐 used
-  - for..of
+    - for..of 🖐 used
-  - for await
+    - for await 👂 heard
-  - throw
+    - throw 👂 heard
-  - break
+    - break 🖐 used
-  - continue
+    - continue 🖐 used
-  - import
+    - import 👂 heard
-  - export
+    - export 👂 heard
-  - label
+    - label 👂 heard
-  - try..catch
+    - try..catch 👂 heard
-  - switch
+    - switch 🖐 used
-  - class
+    - class 🖐 used
-  - new Error
+    - new Error 👂 heard
-  - with
+    - with 👂 heard
 - Functions
-  - function declaration
+    - function declaration 🖐 used
-  - function expression
+    - function expression 🖐 used
-  - return
+    - return 🖐 used
-  - default parameters
+    - default parameters 🖐 used
-  - functional object
+    - functional object 🖐 used
 - Data structures
-  - Array
+    - Array 🖐 used
-  - mixin
+    - mixin  👂 heard
-  - extend
+    - extend 👂 heard
-  - typed arrays
+    - typed arrays 🖐 used
-  - Map
+    - Map 🖐 used
-  - Set
+    - Set 🖐 used
-  - undefined
+    - undefined 🖐 used
-  - null
+    - null 🖐 used
-  - Proxy
+    - Proxy 👂 heard
-  - weak collections
+    - weak collections 👂 heard
-  - timers
+    - timers  🖐 used
-  - EventEmitter
+    - EventEmitter 👂 heard
-  - RegExp
+    - RegExp 👂 heard
-  - Date
+    - Date 👂 heard
-  - BigInt
+    - BigInt 👂 heard
 - Infrastructure
-  - V8
+    - V8 👂 heard
-  - Node.js
+    - Node.js 👂 heard
-  - npm
+    - npm 👂 heard
-  - prettier
+    - prettier 👂 heard
-  - MDN
+    - MDN 👂 heard